 - The tomato and cucumber should be cut in fairly large pieces not small cubes.

-- There is no red pepper in the traditional Greek salad.
+- Typically green pepper is used in the traditional Greek salad.

 - The salad is served with bread, not pita.

 - The salad is served in a shallow bowl; do not serve it in a deep bowl.

 - Use the best ingredients.
 As with most simple dishes, the horiatiki needs excellent ingredients.
 Make sure you have extra virgin olive oil, in season ripe tomatoes, juicy Greek Kalamata olives, good fragrant oregano and real feta (Greek) cheese…

 - Some folks here in Greece do not add vinegar.
 Vinegar is added due to the cucumber (mostly in homemade Greek salads).
 The women in my family added it, but for an outside resource you can check the Tselementes cookbook (a classic and one of the first widespread Greek cookbooks) also mentions vinegar.